cherryaudio/docs/content/collections/cherry-audio/poly-fm-station.md

     content:
       -
         type: text
-        text: 'The CV input allows control via CV.
+        text: 'The poly CV input allows control via CV.
 This is a bipolar control with the middle position representing zero.
 Negative CV control decreases as the knob is dialed to the left; positive CV control increases as the knob is dialed to the right. '
   -
     type: paragraph
     content: